-#0318 PREREQUISITE: Grade C or better in Algebra 1 and Biology.
+PREREQUISITE: Grade C or better in Algebra 1 and Biology.
 Completion of Geometry and/or concurrent enrollment in Algebra 2 is recommended.
-Otherwise instructor approval
+Otherwise instructor approval is required.

-ORHS students must be concurrently enrolled in Algebra 2 or Advanced Algebra 2.
+ORHS and PHS students must be concurrently enrolled in Algebra 2 or Advanced Algebra 2.